 No. As far as simple rules of hygiene are observed: wash your hands, disinfect, use disposable needles.

-I was bitten by a mosquito.
-Can I get infected from this?
+I've been bitten by a mosquito.
+Can I get infected like that?

 Is a small cut on my finger dangerous when I use my hand to pleasure a woman?